San Diego and Imperial Valley Railroad: Current operations

 The San Diego & Imperial Valley Railroad does not hold the rights to operate over the San Diego and Arizona Eastern Railway's Desert Line in the Imperial Valley.
-Those rights are currently held by the Baja California Railroad.

 Despite operating on the electrified right-of-way of the San Diego Trolley, the San Diego and Imperial Valley Railroad uses two NRE 3GS21B diesel-powered genset locomotives instead of electric locomotives, as the rail yards used to marshal the trains are not electrified.
 However, genset locomotives are more fuel-efficient and have lower emissions than most traditional diesel locomotives as they are powered by three smaller engines that are turned off and on as needed.
 The overhead electric wires also prevent the double-stacking of shipping containers on rail cars on the line.

 Freight trains only operate between 2 am and 4 am when San Diego Trolley passenger trains are not in operation.

 The railroad interchanges with the BNSF Railway in San Diego and the Baja California Railroad in San Ysidro and the railroad's main source of traffic is moving railcars between the two other railroads.
 The primary commodities hauled are petroleum products, agricultural products, and wood pulp.
 The SD&IY hauled around 6,500 carloads in 2008.